Liuuuuuuuuuuuuuuuuuu/BDS-SDRSIM/README.md

 `--noise` adds complex AWGN with the given standard deviation (in 16‑bit sample units).
 The default is `0` (no noise).
-`--seed` specifies the random seed for noise generation.
+`--seed` specifies the random seed for both noise generation and the initial carrier phase of each channel.
 The default is `1`.

 `--srate` sets the I/Q sample rate in Hertz.
 The default is `5000000`.
-`--byte`  forces a 25 MHz sample rate and saves only an 8‑bit version of the baseband samples.
+`--byte`  forces a 25 MHz sample rate and saves an 8‑bit file containing only the I samples.

 `--start` specifies the UTC start time; `--duration` is in seconds and `--llh` defines the user location in degrees and meters.
 These static